python/typing/docs/source/unreachable.rst

 ``assert_never()`` and exhaustiveness checking
 ==============================================

-The ``Never`` type can be leveraged to perform exhaustiveness checking, where we use the type checker to make sure that we covered all possible cases.
+The ``Never`` type can be leveraged to perform static exhaustiveness checking, where we use the type checker to make sure that we covered all possible cases.
 For example, this can come up when code performs a separate action for each member of an enum, or for each type in a ``Union``.